waterswv/express-intro/README.md

 **Request Data From the Server**

 1. Let's get this working with our index page now.
 In your browser, open `index.html` and then open the javascript console.
 You should see 'Sanity Check: JS is working!'
-Try running the following ajax request in the javascript console:
+Try running the following AJAX request in the JavaScript console:

   ```js
   $.ajax({